 Exterior Painting: Warning Signs

 Exterior home painting increases your home’s beauty and protects the structure from normal damage that occurs because of prolonged exposure to the outdoor elements.
 Weather, even good weather, is unkind to all types of surfaces.
 Contrary to popular belief, the exterior home painting goes beyond aesthetics.
-When done properly, the top coat is the third to last step, before inspection and clean up.
-The key to a long-lasting paint job is preparing the exterior area to be it walls, windows, fascias & soffits barge-boards etc in order for the paint to stick.
+When done correctly, the top coat is the third to last step, before inspection and clean up.
+The key to a long-lasting paint job is preparing the exterior area to be it walls, windows, fascias & soffits barge-boards etc, for the paint to adhere too.

 Does Your Home Need a New Coat of Paint?